zkVerify Mainchain API

 .
 If the proof is valid it'll be included

-in the next attestation.
+in the next aggregation within the given domain.
 The extrinsic fails in the case of an invalid proof.

 Parameters